-Downes is author of the Business Week and New York Times business bestseller, â€œUnleashing the Killer App: Digital Strategies for Market Dominanceâ€ (Harvard Business School Press, 1998), which has sold nearly 200,000 copies and was named by the Wall Street Journal as one of the five most important books ever published on business and technology.
+Downes is the author of the New York Times and Business Week business blockbuster, "Unleashing the Killer App: Digital Strategies for Market Dominance", which has sold nearly 200,000 copies and was named by the Wall Street Journal as one of the five most important books ever published on business and technology.
 He also co-authored "Big Bang Disruption" with Paul Nunes.

-Downes has held faculty appointments at The University of Chicago Graduate School of Business, Northwestern University School of Law, and the University of California-Berkeleyâ€™s Haas School of Business, where he taught courses on corporate strategy and technology law.
-He is currently a nonresident Fellow with the Stanford Law School Center for Internet & Society.
+Larry Downes has held faculty appointments at The University of Chicago Booth School of Business, Northwestern University School of Law, and the University of California-Berkeley’s Haas School of Business, where he was associate dean of the School of Information.
+From 2006-2010, he was a nonresident fellow at the Stanford Law School Center for internet and society.

 |Aug 20, 2015||TechCrunch - INNOVATE2016: Silicon Valley Is A Political Issue In The 2016 Election|

 |Feb 7, 2012||TechCrunch - Keen On… Larry Downes: Why Best Buy Is Going Out Of Business (Not So Gradually)|

 |Feb 6, 2012||TechCrunch - Keen On… SOPA: Mob Rule or Direct Democracy?
 (TCTV)|

 |Dec 8, 2010||TechCrunch - Keen On… Exposed – The Unholy Alliance Opposed to Solving the Network Neutrality Problem (TCTV)|

 |Dec 7, 2010||TechCrunch - Keen On… Is It Time To Get Rid Of The FCC?
 (TCTV)|